Farz (2001 film): Plot

 Mumbai is being terrorized by a criminal, Gawa Firozi, and his brother, Sikandar.
-ACP Arjun Singh and his friend and senior colleague, ACP Balwant Singh are Maharashtra Police Service officers working with the crime branch of the city's police department, but when Balwant is killed, Arjun is devastated by his death.
+ACP Arjun Singh and his closest friend and senior colleague, ACP Balwant Singh are Maharashtra Police Service officers working with the crime branch of the city's police department, but when Balwant is killed, Arjun is devastated by his death.
 Arjun is fearful that the same person who killed his friend will come after him or his family.

 While Arjun is still mourning Balwant's death, he is told that a new officer ACP Karan Singh will be joining the post vacated by Balwant’s death.
 Just the next day at work, Arjun is informed that some criminals have entered a college and have taken some students as hostages including his daughter, Kajal.
 Arjun reaches the spot and while he is negotiating with the assailants, Karan storms into the building and single-handedly wipes out all the perpetrators and manages to save Kajal, who instantly falls in love with him.
 Arjun is not happy with Karan's methods of dealing with criminals.
 To cap Arjun's frustrations, Karan starts reciprocating Kajal's feelings.

 Over the next few days, Karan and Arjun raid several hideouts and illicit ammunition factories belonging to Gawa and Sikandar but are unable to do much since Sikandar is an influential person in the city.
 One day Kajal's friend who was in an illicit relationship with Sikandar, is killed by him.
 While escaping, Sikandar bumps into Kajal who informs Karan and Arjun about the murder.
 Karan asks Kajal to identify the killer.
 However, Arjun advises against it.

 Meanwhile Karan and Kajal get married.
 On their first night, the couple is attacked by Sikandar and his cronies.
 They manage to escape and Karan captures Sikandar, presenting him before the judge the next day.
 While Sikandar is being transferred to the prison, Gawa attacks the police convoy and frees Sikandar.
 A gunfight ensues, and Karan kills Sikandar but is unable to kill Gawa.
 Gawa is captured and vows to avenge his brother's death while Karan gets promoted to DCP.

 Some time later, Gawa manages to escape by faking his own death.
 Karan and Kajal are shown to be doting on an orphan named Kabir and are good friends with Kabir's guardian, a catholic priest who runs an orphanage.
 Gawa murders the priest and writes a fake suicide note which says that the priest, with Karan's help ran the orphanage as a front for child trafficking.
 As a result, DCP Karan Singh is set to face a CBI enquiry.